 To celebrate Earth Day, we’re sharing these easy tips for a greener beauty ritual:

-The tweak: Choose an exfoliant that uses a natural exfoliating agent like sugar or salt.
+The tweak: Choose an exfoliant that uses a natural exfoliating agent like sugar or salt, or opt for a chemical exfoliant.
 Avoid products with ingredients like microbeads, microabrasives, polypropylene, or polyethylene.

 The issue: Canned aerosol products like dry shampoo and hairspray need compressed gases and hydrocarbons to work.
 Unfortunately, aerosols contain volatile organic compounds (VOCs), which contribute to ground-level smog.
-Not only is smog gross, but research indicates that it may also increase the risk of asthma (https://iaqscience.lbl.gov/voc-allergy).
+Not only is smog gross, but research indicates that it may also increase the risk of asthma.

 The tweak: Do the environment (and your lungs) a favor by switching to a green alternative of your favorite aerosol beauty products.
 Try a powder dry shampoo, or products in a pump-fueled container.

 The issue: Oxybenzone is an active ingredient in many sunscreens.
-But according to a 2015 study from the University of Central Florida, oxybenzone may actually be killing coral reefs around the world (http://today.ucf.edu/lathering-up-with-sunscreen-may-protect-against-cancer-killing-coral-reefs-worldwide/).
+But according to a 2015 study from the University of Central Florida, oxybenzone may actually be killing coral reefs around the world.

 The results are particularly devastating in touristy areas like Hawaii and the Caribbean.
 Oxybenzone also damages the DNA of the plants and animals that live in the coral reefs, stunting their growth.

-The tweak: Of course you should never skip wearing sunscreen, but you should switch to a sunscreen that uses minerals like zinc oxide or titanium oxide as their active ingredient.
+The tweak: Of course you shouldn't skip wearing sunscreen, but you should switch to an oil-based sunscreen that uses mineral zinc oxide as the active ingredient.

 The issue: You probably already know that synthetic fragrances are sensitizing and can cause skin irritation, but did you know that they’re also harmful to the marine environment?

 Since wastewater treatment plants don’t remove them, synthetic fragrances end up in our rivers, oceans, and lakes.
-According to National Geographic, synthetic fragrances can decrease an organism’s natural ability to protect itself from toxin (http://news.nationalgeographic.com/news/2005/07/0711_050711_fragrance.html).
+According to National Geographic, synthetic fragrances can decrease an organism’s natural ability to protect itself from toxins.
 Thus, synthetic fragrances make the effects of water pollution even worse for marine life.

-The tweak: Shop for products that say “no synthetic fragrances” on their label, and avoid products with fragrance listed as an ingredient.
+The tweak: Shop for products that say “no synthetic fragrances” on their labels, and avoid products with "fragrance/parfum" listed as an ingredient.
 Note: Axiology does not use synthetic fragrances.
 Instead we use sweet orange essential oil.

 The issue: The beauty industry created 120.8 billion units of packaging in 2008, 40% of which was rigid hard plastic.
 Unfortunately, hard plastic never fully degrades.
 Once it’s in a landfill, it’s there forever.